My latest two surprises when running a recent Laughter session

 *See above, Laughter Yoga really is non-religious.
 There were no choirs involved.
 Nor preaching for that matter.

-Sue Haswell, TLC Partner
+Sue Haswell, Partner